-This is to ensure that we process your customers’ card details securely.
+We're making these changes in advance of the PCI DSS deadline of 30 June 2018.
+We're required to make these changes to ensure that we process your customers'card details securely.
 The encryption methods we’re withdrawing are Secure Sockets Layer (SSL) and Transport Layer Security (TLS) version 1.0.

 We recommend passing this message to the technical team who manage your connection to Worldpay, they are best placed to advise you on what you’ll need to do.